 Joel began playing percussion at the age of three, played drums in the church on Sundays by the age of six, and started receiving professional instruction in drums, music studies, and theory at the age of twelve, at Victor Litz where his dad taught guitar.
-After a year-long of private lessons with John Zidar, Joel was admitted to the Duke Ellington School of the Arts in Washington, DC where he majored drums and percussion in the music department under Francis Thompson and David Yarborough. some of his other direct influencers are Carlos Caro, Alfredo Mojica, Renee Ibanez, “Fish” Howard, and Masaga Wolf.
+After a year-long of private lessons with John Zidar, Joel was admitted to the Duke Ellington School of the Arts in Washington, DC where he majored drums and percussion in the music department under Francis Thompson.
+Some of his other teachers have been Carlos Caro, Hector "Coco" Barez, Alfredo Mojica, Renee Ibanez, and Masaga Wolf.
 Joel is currently endorsed with The Grombal Company.

 Joel is an avid educator and has taught music at several local music academies such as All About Music in Towson Maryland, Center Stage Theatre in Baltimore, and at local public and charter schools in Maryland and DC.
-He currently teaches youth through Leaders of Tomorrow Youth Center, a non-profit based in Baltimore.
+Through his company Iyoel Music LLC, he provides Arts enrichment services and programs in the DC and Baltimore metropolitan regions.

 Joel is an event curator and is currently an artist in residence at Bar Vasquez in Baltimore, MD where he features international artists in the music of the Latin American diaspora.
 Besides this, Joel hosts a live jam session in Baltimore every Tuesday, and has a weekly acoustic reggae set every Wednesday.
 Check the SCHEDULE page for more on his upcoming events and shows.
 Joel has performed and recorded drums, percussion, and guitar extensively on his projects and alongside others, in the genres of Jazz, Reggae, Gospel, Salsa, Bachata, and R&B. Some of the people he has worked with include Il'a Benjamin and Ila Vibez Band, Roots Radics, Khalid Thompson, Benito Gonzales, Theljon Allen, Herb Scott, Clarence Ward III, Leonardo Lucini, Sin Miedo Salsa Orchestra, Bachata Plus, Laura Sousa, Alfredo Mojica and friends, Antonio Luis Orta, Jorga Mesfin, and Mulato Astatke’s Asli Ethio-jazz.
 Joel has also played leading roles in productions featuring some of the areas most prominent producers including Blaqstar, Kariz Marcel, Jay “Funk” Carter, Nate Middleman, Jim Fox, Ricky "Swan" Richardson, and Joe Cooper.